glee4810/ehrsql-2024/README.md

 We use the [MIMIC-IV database demo](https://physionet.org/content/mimic-iv-demo/2.2/), which anyone can access the files as long as they conform to the terms of the [Open Data Commons Open Database License v1.0](https://physionet.org/content/mimic-iv-demo/view-license/2.2/).

 Once downloaded, run the code below to preprocess the database.
-This step involves time-shifting and value deduplication, and more.
+This step involves time-shifting, value deduplication in tables, and more.

 ```
 cd preprocess